zeigerpuppy/packaging/README.md

 ### Updating Docker Images

+Before building the packages yourself you should run `./pull_images`, so that you get the current upstream layers.
+This can save some time when building the packages.
 `update_images` will build Docker images for all operating systems specified in `os-list.csv` using the files in the `dockerfiles` directory.
 This is handy for testing changes to our Docker images.

+### Pushing images

+Do not push docker images yourself.
+This should be done by merging your PR into the `develop` branch instead.

 ## License